ABOUT MEREDITH R. MILLER

 In 2000, Meredith started her legal career in Albany, clerking for the New York Court of Appeals, the highest court in the State.
 She then served as a litigation associate at Proskauer Rose, LLP in New York City.
 In 2004, she accepted a prestigious two-year teaching fellowship at Temple Law School in Philadelphia, which began her career as a law professor.

-Meredith’s scholarly papers are widely cited in influential law journals and leading law school casebooks.
+Meredith’s scholarly papers are widely cited in influential law journals and leading law school casebooks, as well as courts, including the Maryland Supreme Court and the Massachusetts Supreme Judicial Court.
 Her writing focuses on contract, employment and business law; she has lectured on these topics throughout the world.

 Meredith passionately believes that her knowledge should extend beyond the classroom and her teaching aims to reflect the realties of law as it is actually practiced.
 In addition to her work as a law professor, Meredith has continued to co-counsel and consult on a project basis with other attorneys who need assistance on dispositive motions and appeals in employment, commercial and corporate litigation, arbitration and appeals.